asimpletune/craigslist-roommate-ad/ad.md

 ## About us

 ### Larthur
-I had been looking for a place in SF for a long time and I was eventually completely fed up with the hunt.
-Every place I looked at was either insulting or snatched away by someone else who was there first.
-For a while it started to feel like the only way you can find a decent place, at a reasonable price, in a safe neighborhood, with a livable amount of space, and non-insane landlords/roommates was to just be lucky.
-Then I realized that I could make my own luck.

 I'm in my mid twenties, a pretty chill dude, and I moved to SF about a year ago.
 I like the outdoors, playing music, sports, and, most of all, I like making things.
 I work a pretty regular schedule, about 9-5 M-F and when I'm at home I usually just relax and work on my little projects.
 Personally, I'm not super into partying at my house, but, ironically, I really enjoy throwing really good house parties.
 I guess I just want their to be good energy with the occasional fiesta experience.

 ### Sydney